Analysis of the SiMPL method for density-based topology optimization: Globalizing SiMPL

 The use of this line search strategy will be called SiMPL-B.

-Note that in both cases, the Lagrange multipliers $\mu$, which act as a volume correction term, are recomputed at each subiteration.
-We prove below that $\mu$ is in fact continuously differentiable with respect to $\alpha$ below.
+Note that in both cases, the Lagrange multiplier $\mu$, which acts as a volume correction term, is recomputed at each subiteration.
+We prove in~\Cref{lem:vol-shift-conti}, below, that $\mu$ is in fact continuously differentiable with respect to $\alpha$.

+\begin{remark} Both line search strategies are relatively easy to implement.
+SiMPL-A has a more straightforward interpretation as a backtracking line search and offers a bit of flexibility as one can easily adjust the parameter $c_1$.
+SiMPL-B is appealing as there are no parameters to tune and should perhaps be the default for new users.
+On the other hand, all line search rules are based on heuristics that suggest a step size based on the objective function value at the new iterate versus behavior of a local linear or nonlinear model function with the intention of providing sufficient decrease, so it makes sense to have several options. \end{remark}

-\subsection{Choosing the Initial Step Sizes}
+\subsection{Choosing the initial step sizes}

-We suggest to choose initial step size $s_k$ based on a kind of curvature condition similar to the well-known Barzilai--Borwein (BB) step \cite{BARZILAI1988}.
-This is not an arbitrary choice as it can be motivated by the convergence theory of the mirror descent algorithm.
+We suggest to choose initial step size $\alpha_{k,0}$ based on a kind of curvature condition similar to the well-known Barzilai--Borwein (BB) step \cite{BARZILAI1988}.
+This is not an arbitrary choice, as it can be motivated by the convergence theory of the mirror descent algorithm.
 Following \cite{zhou2019}, we can rewrite the mirror descent algorithm as a proximal point algorithm by introducing the functional $\hat{\varphi}_k=\alpha_k^{-1}\varphi - F$: Given $\rho_k$, $\alpha_k > 0$, find $\rho_{k+1}$ such that

 However, this requires $\hat{\varphi}_k$ to be differentiable and strictly convex, otherwise $D_{\hat{\varphi}_k}$ would not be a proper Bregman divergence.
-This is in fact equivalent to $F$ being relatively smooth to $\varphi$ with constant $\alpha_k^{-1}$. \begin{definition}[Relative Smoothness] We say $F:\mathcal{A}\rightarrow \mathbb{R}$ is relatively smooth to $\varphi$ with constant $\gamma$ when
+This is, in fact, equivalent to $F$ being relatively smooth to $\varphi$ with constant $\alpha_k^{-1}$. \begin{definition}[Relative smoothness] We say $F:\mathcal{A}\rightarrow \mathbb{R}$ is relatively smooth to $\varphi$ with constant $\gamma$ when